 An ultra hydrating essence from one of the top Korean beauty brands that uses green mineral water meant to keep your skin moisturized and glowing from morning until night.

 The absolute ultimate in essence.
-SK-II utilizes Pitera, a nutrient-packed substance gleaned from the process of yeast fermentation, which promises to boost your complexion.
-This essence smooths skin texture, soothes irritation, minimizes the signs of aging, and more.
+SK-II utilizes Pitera, a nutrient-packed substance gleaned from the process of yeast fermentation, which boosts your complexion, according to the brand.
+This essence promises to smooth skin texture, soothe irritation, minimize the signs of aging, and more.
 Just a splash or two each morning and night will give you results.

 Now that you know the difference, you can better plan out your skincare routine—even if it isn't 10 steps.